-Mr. MAHMOUD SABRE (Blogger): Definitely the government's trying all of the ways to shut down the blogosphere and the actions and everything we are doing.
+MAHMOUD SABRE: Definitely the government's trying all of the ways to shut down the blogosphere and the actions and everything we are doing.

-Mr. WAEL ABBAS: We were tweeting, actually, trying to tell the people whats going on inside the court.
+WAEL ABBAS: We were tweeting, actually, trying to tell the people what's going on inside the court.

 AMOS: And so you tweeted the whole trial?

-Mr. ABBAS: And the judge himself said that, I dont understand the Internet, I never use the Internet.
-And how can you be a judge in a case that you dont understand anything about?
+ABBAS: And the judge himself said that, I don't understand the Internet, I never use the Internet.
+And how can you be a judge in a case that you don't understand anything about?

 AMOS: The Internet is well understood by many here.
 It's the office of the Egyptian Initiative for Personal Rights.
 And Ramy Raoof demonstrates what's on his computer.

-Mr. RAMY RAOFF (Office of the Egyptian Initiative for Personal Rights): Tweets, we have million of tweets going day by day, so...
+RAMY RAOFF: Tweets, we have million of tweets going day by day, so...

 AMOS: So on your photo stream, what do you have?

-Mr. RAOFF: I always send live pictures from any demonstrations, pictures and videos.
-Thats it.
+RAOFF: I always send live pictures from any demonstrations, pictures and videos.
+That's it.

 AMOS: Media activists also post names of police officers accused of beating demonstrators or torturing prisoners, says Raoof.
 He uses new technologies to turn a cell phone into a device that can stream live video directly onto the Web.

-Mr. RAOOF: Once we go live broadcasting, the cell phone turns to red lights.
-So the police officers around us come to us and ask us what are you doing, excuse me.
+RAOOF: Once we go live broadcasting, the cell phone turns to red lights.
+So the police officers around us come to us and ask us - what are you doing, excuse me.

 AMOS: So this is a cat and mouse game?